 Vitamin D is everywhere.
 Doctors order ten times more vitamin D blood tests today than they did five years ago.
-Out of all the vitamins Americans take, vitamin D is second only to multivitamins.
+Of all the vitamins Americans take, vitamin D is second only to multivitamins.
 Also, the number of research papers about vitamin D continues to grow every year and has for the last 20 years.

 Today, Bio Tech Pharmacal is the number one supplier of vitamin D for research use.
-They have supplied supplements for researchers at the National Institutes of Health, the Mayo Clinic and the Massachusetts General Hospital, to name but a few.
-In all of the published studies using Bio Tech’s vitamin D, the researchers have always found Bio Tech’s product contains exactly what the label says it contains.
+They have supplied product for researchers at the National Institutes of Health, the Mayo Clinic and the Massachusetts General Hospital, to name a few.
+In all the published studies using Bio Tech’s vitamin D, the researchers have always found Bio Tech’s product contains exactly what the label says it contains.
 That’s not true of all vitamin D manufacturers.

 Bio Tech also financially supports organizations trying to get the word out like us, Grassroots Health, SUNARC and Vitamin D Wiki.
 For example, without Bio Tech, Grassroots Health’s large ongoing study of adequate supplementation for pregnant women in South Carolina would not have been possible.